plone/volto/packages/generator-volto/README.md

 yo @plone/volto
 ```

 This will bootstrap a new Volto project inside the current folder.
-It will ask
-a few questions: project name, project description and a list of add-ons.
+It will ask a few questions for the project name, project description, and a list of add-ons.

 Run: